NxPKG/khulnasoft-docs/content/firewall/known-issues-and-faq/index.md

 ### How can I use the Threat Score effectively?

-The _Cloudflare Threat Score_ is a key item behind the **Security Level** functionality in the Cloudflare dashboard.
+The _Khulnasoft Threat Score_ is a key item behind the **Security Level** functionality in the Khulnasoft dashboard.

 _Threat Score_ as configured by **Security Level** is based on: